bauer-alex/APCtools/paper/paper.md

 ![Hexamaps of the observed travel distances (left pane) and the estimated tensor product surface based on an additive model with the travel distance as response and no further control variables (right pane). \label{fig:hexamaps}](figures/3_joinedHexamaps.png)

-`APCtools` further implements partial APC plots, which can be used to visualize interdependencies between the different temporal dimensions (see @weigert_2021 for details).
+`APCtools` further provides partial APC plots, which can be used to visualize interdependencies between the different temporal dimensions (see @weigert_2021 for details).
 Also, several utility functions are available to plot covariate effects as well as functions to create publication-ready